raganwald/presentations/optimism-mindset.md

 # Fixed and Growth Mindsets

-^ Dr. Dweck summaried her work in a very famous newsmagazine article, and when that became wildly popular, she wrote a book called **Mindset** explaining how laypeople can learn to better themselves and the people they care for.
+^ Dr. Dweck summarized her work in a very famous newsmagazine article, and when that became wildly popular, she wrote a book called **Mindset** explaining how laypeople can learn to better themselves and the people they care for.

 ^ Once again, I'm not going to read an entire book to you.
 If you like what I have to say about Dr. Dweck's work, read her book.
 If you don't like what I have to say about it, read her book and find out what I got wrong.
 But here goes.